MajorZiploc/majorziploc/README.md

 #### Fix Play My Game! embedded game and fallback link game

-LOCALLY: As of now, the fallback iframe thumbnail shows.
-May need some extra iframe setting or server setting to get it working
+LOCALLY: As of now, it shows a never ending loading screen for the first case
-DEPLOYED: neither work - NOTE: can access on server by going directly to the route, I dont show a link to it on the UI bcuz the game is broken
+DEPLOYED: neither work - NOTE: can access on server by going directly to the route, I dont show a link to it on the UI bcuz the game is broken.
+Fallbacks arent used - likely need to tweak the condition or timing for a check to fallback from iframes
 ./\_header and ./netlify.toml are related to server settings should only require one or the other https://docs.netlify.com/routing/headers/#syntax-for-the-headers-file